raspberrypilearning/flatgame-for-mentors/en/step_1.md

 👾 the Scratch [starter project](http://rpf.io/flatgame){:target="_blank"}

 ### What you'll do
-The more technically complex parts of this project is the transfer of files from a digital mobile device like a phone or tablet to the computer where your creators are working.
+The most technically complex parts of this project is the transfer of files from a digital mobile device like a phone or tablet to the computer where your creators are working.
 Several options are provided for this in the project.

 ### Did you know?
 The original flatgame was made by Llaura McGee who is a game designer at [Dreamfeel](https://dreamfeel.ie/){:target="_blank"}.
 They started making flatgames to make video games look arty!